-Microservices observability provides you with tools to collect and present telemetry data in Cloud Monitoring, Cloud Logging, and Cloud Trace from gRPC workloads deployed on Google Cloud and elsewhere.
+Microservices observability tools provide you with the ability to instrument your applications to collect and present telemetry data in Cloud Monitoring, Cloud Logging, and Cloud Trace from gRPC workloads deployed on Google Cloud and elsewhere.

 This documentation is intended for gRPC service owners, site reliability engineers, and anyone who uses telemetry data for troubleshooting and optimizing gRPC workloads.

 Observability wraps the OpenCensus plugins for metrics, traces, and gRPC logging into a single unified plugin, without exposing any dependencies.
-Microservices observability uses observability data that's integrated with Google Cloud products such as Monitoring, Logging, and Trace.
-The documentation provides instructions for incorporating OpenCensus plugins into your gRPC applications.
+Microservices observability uses observability data that's integrated with Cloud Monitoring, Cloud Logging, and Cloud Trace.
+The documentation provides instructions for incorporating observability plugins into your gRPC applications.

 To help you collect information and debug your applications, Microservices observability includes the following features:

 - Resource labels and custom labels.

 The observability plugin packages for each gRPC language (C++, Go, and Java) are integrated with Google Cloud's operations suite by default.
 With minimal configuration, the plugin retrieves metadata about your project and deployment, and configures the default quantities of tracing, metrics, and logging data generation.

 The lifecycle of a remote procedure call (RPC) can contain metadata events, including headers and trailers; message events; and status events, including OK status and error status, and finishing events.
 When you use Microservices observability, you can inspect the details for each type of event.
 You can inspect serialized message length, authority, client/server addresses, and whether the client or the server canceled the RPC.